Esri/geodev-hackerlabs/develop/python_api/README.md

 # Esri distributes the ArcGIS Python API in a conda package called arcgis accessible at Esri's channel named esri.

-Install the arcgis package with the following command:
-'''
-conda install -n <environment_name> -c esri arcgis
-'''
-**NOTE:** if you do not enter an environment name, the package installs into the root environment.
+Install the arcgis package with the following command: 'conda install -n <environment_name> -c esri arcgis' **NOTE:** if you do not enter an environment name, the package installs into the root environment.

 # Environments much be activated in order to use them.

 Activate the environment into which you installed arcgis.
 See topic at https:/conda.io/docs/test-drive.html#managing-conda for specific commands based on your OS.
-In Mac OS X:
+In Mac OS X:'source activate <ENVIRONMENT_NAME>'
-'''
-source activate <ENVIRONMENT_NAME>
-'''

 The ArcGIS API for Python integrates with the Jupyter Notebook.
 See documentation at https://jupyter.org for more about the Jupyter suite of software and tools.